St Briavels, St Mary's Church

 The slab is decorated with a cross and floral patterns, and was carved for Robert, Abbot of Lire, in France, who died here in 1272, but the head of a woman has been added to the top of the slab.
 No one knows who the woman was or why the effigy head came to be added to the 13th century grave of an abbot!
 On a nearby arch leading to the south aisle is a carved head that appears to be half dragon, half serpent.

-At the west end of the south aisle (to your left as you enter the church), is a lage table tomb to William Warren (d.
+At the west end of the south aisle (to your left as you enter the church), is a large table tomb to William Warren (d.
 1573) and his wife Mariana.
-The couple are shown recumbent, propped on one elbow - a very uncomfortable position!
-Around the base of the the tomb are small figures of the couples' four children.
+The couple is shown recumbent, propped on one elbow - a very uncomfortable position!
+Around the base of the tomb are small figures of the couples' four children.

 Near the Warren tomb is the striking Norman font.
-The bowl is very simple, but around the bowl base is a very odd 'skirt', scalloped so that it oks like a child's drawing of a daisy.
-This stone frill is thought to be unique in Britain, certainly I've never seen anything similar, and its purpose is unknown.
+The bowl is very simple, but around the bowl base is a very odd 'skirt', scalloped so that it looks like a child's drawing of a daisy.
+This stone frill is thought to be unique in Britain.
+Certainly, I've never seen anything similar, and its purpose is unknown.

 One last note; outside in the churchyard, filled with daffodils when we visited on a sunny Spring day, is a memorial to a mariner named Joseph Williams, who died in 1774.

 The location of St Mary's is simply wonderful, high on a steep hillside over the Wye valley, with Edward I's sturdy gatehouse directly across the road.
 The church and castle make an odd pair, perhaps, but they make a very pretty picture when the sun is shining and the birds are singing.

 Most photos are available for licensing, please contact Britain Express image library.

 About St Briavels

 Address: Church Street, St Briavels, Gloucestershire, England, GL15 6RG